netdata/netdata/docs/netdata-cloud-onprem/getting-started.md

 # Getting started with Netdata Cloud On-Prem
 Helm chart for the Netdata Cloud On-Prem installation on Kubernetes is available at ECR registry.
 ECR registry is private, so you need to login first.
-Credentials are sent by our Marketing team.
-If you do not have them, please contact our marketing team - marketing@netdata.cloud.
+Credentials are sent by our Product team.
+If you do not have them, please contact our marketing team - info@netdata.cloud.

 Firstly credentials must be set for authentication with AWS's ECR:
 ```bash